gonzalo123/home-automation/README.md

 * detects when I'm close to my home and sends me a message via Telegram with the temperature.
 * It's a network sniffer
 * It detects when my mobile phone send a ARP package to my router (aka when I connect to my Wifi).
 It happens before I enter in my house, so the telegram message arrives before I put the key in the door :)

+## bulb.py
+* control BeeWi Smart LED Color Bulb.

+## alarm/crontab
+* crontab to turn on/off and set the color of the bulb

 ## supervisor.conf
 * all scripts are running in my Raspberry Pi3.